apache/hadoop/dev-support/docs/precommit-advanced.md

 # Important Variables

-There are a handful of extremely important variables that make life easier for personality and plug-in writers:
+There are a handful of extremely important system variables that make life easier for personality and plug-in writers.
+Other variables may be provided by individual plug-ins.
+Check their development documentation for more information.

 * BUILD\_NATIVE will be set to true if the system has requested that non-JVM-based code be built (e.g., JNI or other compiled C code).
 Under Jenkins, this is always true.